 After the patch is in place, it delivers a steady dose of hormones into your bloodstream.

 One possible problem is that the patch can fall off.
 This is rare, and it happens with less than 2 percent of patches.
-Usually, the patch remains sticky, even if you get sweaty while exercising or take a shower.
+Usually, the patch remains sticky, even if you get sweaty while exercising or taking a shower.
 If your patch does fall off, reapply it if you can.
 Or, put on a new one as soon as you notice it’s gone.
 You might need to use a backup form of birth control if the patch has been off for more than 24 hours.

 - bleeding in between periods, which is more likely with the minipill